nus-unix-workshop/2021-s1/docs/mac.md

 xcode-select --install
 ```

-to install a set of command line tools used for software development in macOS.
+to install a set of command-line tools used for software development in macOS.

 ### Install Homebrew